astrochili/vscode-defold/README.md

 Some of settings are required for IntelliSense to work properly, but most of them just make your development with Lua and Defold much more comfortable.

+### Git

+There are `.gitignore` and `.gitattributes` files that should help your git to work more correctly with your Defold project.

 ## Tasks

 VSCode tasks are available with the default shortcut **Ctrl/Cmd+B**.